Kristinna97/Kristinna97/README.md

 ### Hi there, I am an Aspiring Full Stack Developer  👋

-- 🔭 I’m currently working on building my own portfolio, and an Endless Runner game while pairing with a friend I met at Northcoders.
+- 🔭 I’m currently working on a game for the JS13K Games competition.
-- 🌱 I’m currently learning new javascript libraries and trying out new techologies.

 <hr>